strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/md/elk_in_the_cloud.md

 ![Skip Prompt](./images/skip_prompt5.PNG)

-Then at the top of the page we want to click search and type "kibana" and hit enter.
+Then at the top of the page we want to click search and type **"kibana"** and hit enter.

 ![Search Kibana](./images/kibana_search6.PNG)

-Once the next page load we want to add kibana.
-Select "Add Kibana"
+Once the next page load we want to add **kibana**.
+Select **"Add Kibana"**

 ![Add Kibana](./images/add_kibana7.PNG)

-We will next be prompted to "Install Elastic Agent" This is what we are going to put on our machine that monitors what's happening.
-Click "Install Elastic Agent"
+We will next be prompted to "Install Elastic Agent" This is what we are going to put on our machine to monitors what's happening.
+Click "Install Elastic Agent".

 ![Add Elastic Agent](./images/kibana_loading8.PNG)

 The next page we meet will have a wall of text.
-Select windows.
+Select **"windows"**.

-We will need to click the "Copy to Clipboard".
+We will need to click the **"Copy to Clipboard"**.

 ![Add Elastic Agent](./images/windows_kibana.PNG)

-Hold onto this command.
-It is recommended to paste this command into some file where you won't lose it.
+Keep this command saved.
+It is recommended to paste this command into a text file where you won't lose it.
 In this example, I saved it to a file I called "agent.txt."
 We will use this command later.

 ![](./images/agent_txt.png)

 The ELK stack is now configured and we have our connection information saved.
 Part two will cover how to install and configure an Elastic Agent.

 [Part Two](./elastic_agent.md "Elastic Agents")